 We’ll look at the rates that Western Union and WorldRemit offer compared to the mid-market rate.

 Depending on the country you’re sending money to, a typical exchange rate at Western Union could be up to 6% above the mid-market rate.
-If you’re sending a large amount overseas, this means hundreds of dollars that goes straight into Western Union’s pocket.
+If you’re sending a large amount overseas, this means hundreds of dollars straight into Western Union’s pocket.

 We’ll use the example of a transfer to euros (EUR):